Chihuahua

 Dog Breed Size: Small but Mighty – Understanding the Chihuahua’s Size

 Chihuahuas are a toy-sized breed, typically weighing between 2 and 6 pounds.
-Their small size makes them ideal for apartment living or for owners who prefer a compact dog.
+Their small size makes them ideal small dogs for apartment living or for owners who prefer a compact dog.
 Despite their size, Chihuahuas are active, confident, and often unaware of their small stature.
 They are known for their loyalty and can be very protective of their owners.

 FAQ: All About Chihuahuas